SauloCav/Sorting-Algorithms-in-C/README.md

 Repeatedly merge sublists to produce new sorted sublists until there is only one sublist remaining.
 This will be the sorted list.

 ### Quick Sort:
+Is a divide-and-conquer algorithm.
+It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+For this reason, it is sometimes called partition-exchange sort.
+The sub-arrays are then sorted recursively.
+This can be done in-place, requiring small additional amounts of memory to perform the sorting.

+Mathematical analysis of quicksort shows that, on average, the algorithm takes O(n log n) comparisons to sort n items.
+In the worst case, it makes O(n2) comparisons.

 ### Selection Sort: